KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 - **Marketing & Promotions:** Seasonal promotions during occasions like Christmas, New Year, Easter, and Halloween can boost sales by providing festive-themed products or seasonal discounts, such as Winter Sales.

-- **Optimize Inventory Management:** Since demand is even, ensure inventory stock align with the balanced sales patterns to reduce waste and cost.
+- **Optimize Inventory Management:** Since demand is even, ensure inventory stock aligns with the balanced sales patterns to reduce waste and cost.

 **Efficieny Overview:**